Nissan Leaf (2024) specs, price, ratings and reviews

 604 km WLTP (manufacturer figure).
 Owners typically report less in everyday driving, especially in cold weather.
 See the reviews below.

-How much can the Nissan Leaf tow?
+How much boot space does the Nissan Leaf have?

 Owner experiences